Why Do You Need Hiking Sandals

 - Non-marking ChacoGrip rubber outsole with 3.5mm deep lug

 Chaco Z/1 Classic is an open toe sandal with polyester webbing and a buckle.
-While Chaco designed these sandals for multisport purposes, it’s best to reserve these sandals for the campground and flat surfaces.
+While Chaco designed these for multisport purposes, it’s best to reserve them for the campground and flat surfaces.

-The outsole of the Chaco Z/1 has a patented ChacoGrip for increased traction, but these sandals don’t offer a great deal of protection.
-The lugs on these sandals’ bottoms are, however, a respectable 3mm in depth.
+The outsole of the Chaco Z/1 has a patented ChacoGrip for increased traction, but they don’t offer a great deal of protection.
+The lugs on the bottoms are, however, a respectable 3mm in depth.

 For superior comfort, Keen made sure to use podiatrist-certified Luvseat dual-density polyurethane on the midsole and top.
-These sandals also have an antimicrobial coating for odor control.
+They also have an antimicrobial coating for odor control.

-You can choose Z/1 Classic sandals from sizes US Men’s 7 to 15 and over 20 color designs.
-The average weight of Chaco Z/1 Classic sandals is 1 pound 13.8 ounces.
+You can choose Z/1 Classic from sizes US Men’s 7 to 15 and over 20 color designs.
+The average weight of Chaco Z/1 Classic is 1 pound 13.8 ounces.

 The Chaco Z/1 are stylish and simplistic sandals that are comfortable for use at a campground.
 Hikers who want a lightweight and convenient pair of sandals to air out their toes after a long day’s hike should take a peek at the Chaco Z/1 Classic.